shunichi/inkdrop-emacs/README.md

 ## Key customizations

-Default vim keymaps are defined [here](https://github.com/shunichi/inkdrop-emacs/blob/master/keymaps/inkdrop-emacs.json) and you can override them in your `keymap.cson` file.
+Default keymaps are defined [here](https://github.com/shunichi/inkdrop-emacs/blob/master/keymaps/inkdrop-emacs.json) and you can override them in your `keymap.cson` file.

 CSS selectors for this plugin is `.CodeMirror.emacs-mode`.